-- Projects serving the lowest income tenants; - Projects obligated to serve qualified tenants for the longest periods; and - Projects which are located in Qualified Census Tracts ("QCTs") and the development of which contribute to a Community Revitalization Strategy.
+- Projects serving the lowest income tenants; - Projects obligated to serve qualified tenants for the longest periods; and ii.
+Authority Policy Priorities

+• Projects which are located in Qualified Census Tracts ("QCTs") and the development of which contribute to a Community Revitalization Strategy.